ZachB123/exaflow-ml/README.md

 # 1D Burgers' Equation Solver

-A C++ implementation of a 1D Burgers' equation solver using finite difference methods.
-This solver can simulate both inviscid and viscous Burgers' equations with customizable initial conditions.
+A C++ implementation of a 1D Burgers' equation solver using finite difference methods with support for multiple numerical schemes, artificial viscosity, and automated training data generation.
+This solver can simulate both inviscid and viscous Burgers' equations with customizable or randomly generated initial conditions.

 ## What is Burgers' Equation?